noredact/command-carousel/README.md

 This is based on the Tooltip mouse menu from the showcase in the docs, but because its button based, you don't have to 'aim' the mouse for a program.

 ***I haven't done very robust testing and assume the user understands the keyword AHK uses for keys/buttons, feedback is welcome***

+UPDATE (08-15-2025)
+- ToolTipEx requires an alpha version of AHK
+- - Added a check to switch to the default tooltip if version is less than 2.1